-- ☐ Drivers are responsible to ensure they are examined by medical professionals on the NRCME list. - ☐ Drivers need to ensure they maintain their current mailing address and current medical exam certificate filed with their State Driver License Office to avoid a lapse of medical coverage and maintain compliance by being physically qualified to operate a commercial motor vehicle, regardless of operating in interstate or intrastate commerce. - ☐ Drivers that may not be physically qualified be cause of a limb amputation, limb impairment, hearing impairment, or history of epilepsy may wish to pursue an exemption to operate in interstate commerce (vehicle and/or product cross state lines). - ☐ FMCSA has an application process for drivers to obtain a Skill Performance Evaluation if they have a limb amputation or impairment and an application process for hearing and epilepsy exemptions.
+- □ Drivers are responsible to ensure they are examined by medical professionals on the NRCME list. - □ Drivers need to ensure they maintain their current mailing address and current medical exam certificate filed with their State Driver License Office to avoid a lapse of medical coverage and maintain compliance by being physically qualified to operate a commercial motor vehicle, regardless of operating in interstate or intrastate commerce. - Drivers that may not be physically qualified be cause of a limb amputation, limb impairment, vision impairment, hearing impairment, or history of epilepsy may wish to.may wish to pursue an exemption to operate in interstate commerce (vehicle and/or product cross state lines). - FMCSA has an application process for drivers to obtain a Skill Performance Evaluation if they have a limb amputation or impairment and an application process for vision, hearing, and epilepsy exemptions.
+The vision exemption process through FMCSA requires that a driver have three years of commercial motor vehicle driving experience after their vision impairment before accepting an application.

-☐ MoDOT has an application process for drivers and can grant a medical exemption only by issuing an SPE certificate to those drivers who may not be physically qualified only for for a limb amputation, limb impairment, hearing impairment and not for any other physical impairment or issue.MoDOT does not have a minimum requirement for the years of commercial motor vehicle driving experience for any of the exemptions available.
+MoDOT has an application process for drivers and can grant a medical exemption only by issuing an SPE certificate to those drivers who may not be physically qualified only for for a limb amputation, limb impairment, vision and hearing impairment and not for any other physical impairment or issue.MoDOT does not have a minimum requirement for the years of commercial motor vehicle driving experience for any of the exemptions available.